Enhanced Partnership with Pakistan Act of 2009: Support for the act

 There was general government support for the act, as it passed through Congress with relative ease and was signed into law.
-John Kerry has been particularly vocal about his support for the bill, including postings on his website and an article written with the Council on Foreign Relations defending the act.
+John Kerry was a prominent sponsor of the act.
 Pakistani President Asif Zardari and the Pakistan Peoples Party endorsed the legislation, as the Pakistani government seriously needed aid.

 Another supporter of the act was the Institute for Social Policy and Understanding.
 Citing that because a lot of the aid bypasses dysfunctional government institutions in favour of grassroots programs, NGOs, and local institutions, the effectiveness of bringing tangible benefits for the people would increase.

 Academic Ishtiaq Ahmad also noted that the act was meant as a gesture of support to the people of Pakistan, as well as combat terrorism.
 He stated there was a "trust deficit" between the United States and Pakistan, and that the act demonstrates solidarity with the Pakistani people by improving institutions they interact with every day.
 Furthermore, by improving the social and economic security of Pakistan, fewer people would be inclined to militarism.